mtnbiker72/README-creator/README.md

 Create a README.md file that is based on user input

 ### Installation Instructions
-Clone my repo - git clone git@github.com:mtnbiker72/README-creator.git, cd README-creator, npm install
+git clone git@github.com:mtnbiker72/README-creator.git, cd README-creator, npm install, and node index.js

 ### Usage
-Simply run “node index.js”
+See the GitHub URL at the bottom of the README.md file

 ### Contributions
-See the GitHub URL at the bottom of the README.md file
+Contact me via email

 ### Test Instructions
-Manually and often
+manually and often

 ### Questions